Now before you go and invest in LED under cabinet lighting, there are some important things you should know about while you’re planning:

 UNDER CABINET LIGHTING POWER SUPPLY

-If you choose the plug-in or the battery-operated lights, the install is going to be fast and easy do it yourself install.
+If you choose the plug-in or the battery-operated lights, the installation is going to be fast and easy do it yourself install.

 - Just consider that if you choose the plug-in lights you must have access to an outlet.